TeamHypersomnia/rectpack2D/README.md

 http://blackpawn.com/texts/lightmaps/default.html

 The current version somewhat derives from the concept described there -
-however, it uses just a **vector of empty spaces, instead of a tree** - this was a performance breakthrough.
+however, it uses just a **vector of empty spaces, instead of a tree** - this turned out to be a performance breakthrough.

 Given